Xyfir/Documentation/xyfir-books/tos.md

 ## Termination

-Users found to be abusing our service will have their account deleted and access revoked from Libyq.
+Users found to be abusing our service will have their account deleted and access revoked from Xyfir Books.

 ## Disclaimer